-Our assessment began by looking at historical progress in reducing the PPD from 1970 to 2019, a period in which remarkable progress was made, but with disparities across regions and countries (appendix pp 11-15).
-Importantly, there is no significant correlation between current PPD and rates of change in the past decade (2010-19)-ie, high rates of decline in PPD are possible irrespective of the initial PPD.
-For example, South Korea had the most rapid improvement in PPD from a low initial PPD, and Ethiopia also had a rapid improvement in PPD despite a high initial PPD (table 1).
+Our assessment began by looking at historical progress in reducing the PPD from 1970 to 2019, a period in which remarkable progress was made, but with disparities 25 across regions and countries (appendix pp 11-15).
+Importantly, there is no significant correlation between current PPD and rates of change in the past decade (2010-19)16-ie, high rates of decline in PPD are possible had the most rapid improvement in PPD from a low initial PPD, and Ethiopia also had a rapid improvement in PPD despite a high initial PPD (table 1).

-For the world as a whole, changes in PPD since 1970 have largely been driven by improvements in people aged 50-69 years.
-Between 2010 and 2019, about 50% of the improvement in PPD was due to reduced mortality in this age group, followed by reduced mortality in people aged 0-14 years (about 27%), and those aged 15-49 years (about 23%).
-In the North Atlantic region, the proportion of the contribution to the decline in PPD from people ages 50-69 years has been about 70% since the 1970s, and even in sub-Saharan Africa this age group contributed the most (40%) to changes in PPD in 2010-19.
-Success in reducing PPD will require success in reducing the burden of NCDs and injuries that dominate the causes of mortality in middle and older age.
+For the world as a whole, changes in PPD since aged 50-69 years.16 Between 2010 and 2019, about 50% of the improvement in PPD was due to reduced mortality in this age group, followed by reduced mortality in people aged 0-14 years (about 27%), and those aged 15-49 years (about 23%).
+In the North Atlantic region, the proportion 4 of the contribution to the decline in PPD from people ages 50-69 years has been about 70% since the 1970s, and even in sub-Saharan Africa this age group contributed the most (40%) to changes in PPD in 2010-19.
+Success in reducing PPD will require success in reducing 45 the North Atlantic (ie, the region with the highest life the burden of NCDs and injuries that dominate the causes of mortality in middle and older age.